av-mae-uf/av1tenth-docs/docs/assignments/milestones/milestone2.rst

     append(var)

+.. hint:: Use two loops to accomplish this, the first one to loop through and figure out the :math:`x` and :math:`y` , with :math:`z` as 0, add those to a ``Point32`` message, then in the outer loop append it to the point cloud field ``PointCloud.points`` .
+Then publish the ``PointCloud`` outside both loops.

 Visualizing the ``LaserScan`` and ``PointCloud``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To visualize both the LaserScan and the PointCloud, you should be able to launch a file from your workspace that does this.
+You can download the launch package :download:`here <milestone_files/lidar_launch.zip>`.
 The following command will launch Rviz2

 .. code-block:: bash

     ros2 launch lidar_launch lidar_rviz_launch.py

-.. note:: You will have to pull the av1tenth repo, build it and source it before this works.

 That's pretty much all you need to be successful in completing this milestone.
 If you have any problems `contact the TA's or Instructor <../../assistance/contact.html>`_.